Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

 1. Hover your mouse over the `i` **(1)** icon to see the error message and determine the root cause of the failure.
 Based on the error message, revisit the challenge as necessary, and redo the validation by clicking on the **VALIDATE (3)** button again.
      ![](../media/validate04.png "Validation")

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
-The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.
+The support team is available to help you troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion
 Congratulations on completing the **DevSecOps with AI-Powered GitHub Actions** challenge!
-Through this challenge you have seamlessly integrated AI-driven GitHub Actions, elevated code quality, security, and developer productivity.
+Through this challenge, you have seamlessly integrated AI-driven GitHub Actions, elevated code quality, security, and developer productivity.
 In the next challenge, you will focus on using GitHub Copilot Chat to implement/add new features to the existing Contoso Traders Application and deploy the changes to Azure through CI/CD.